Dynamical disruption timescales and chaotic behavior of hierarchical triple systems: Introduction

 More specifically, \citet{Antognini2016} performed $400$ million simulations of gravitational scatterings of binary-binary, triple-single, and triple-binary scatterings.
 They found that the relatively close triples with a few - $100$ semi-major axis ratio is efficiently produced from dynamical scattering events.
 Later, \citet{Fragione2020} performed systematic numerical simulations of dynamical interactions of stars and compact bodies in dense clusters, and found binary-binary encounters efficiently produced stellar and compact triples.
 In addition, \citet{Trani2021} examines the formation of wide-separate triples via dynamical interactions in young star clusters from simulations performed in \citet{Rastello2020}, and found that the ZKL oscillation plays an important role for the coalescence of compact binaries in such triples.
 For more comprehensive reviews on the formation of merging compact objects, including the triple evolution channel, we refer to \citet{mapelli2021} and \citet{spera_trani2022}.

 In this context, we would like to mention an interesting triple system comprising three compact objects, although not BHs \citep{Ransom2014}.
 The triple was discovered by the pulsar timing, and consists of an inner binary of a $1.4~M_\odot$ millisecond pulsar (PSR J0337+1715) and $0.2~ M_\odot$ white dwarf, and a tertiary white dwarf of $0.4~M_\odot$.
 Their inner and outer orbital periods are 1.63 days and 327 days, respectively, and the orbits are nearly coplanar ($i_\mathrm{mut} \approx 0.012~\mathrm{deg}$), and circular (the inner eccentricity $e_\ii \approx 0.0007$ and outer eccentricity $e_\oo \approx 0.04$).
-Even though its formation pathway would be very different from triples with inner BBHs, the existence of the triple with such an amazing architecture is encouraging in pursuing a feasibility of discovering triples with BHs.
+Even though its formation pathway would be very different from triples with inner BBHs, the above system proved the existence of triples consisting of compact objects.
+Therefore, it is tempting to explore a feasibility to discovering an overlooked population of triples with such an amazing architecture.

 These considerations motivated us to propose methodologies to search for BBHs embedded in triple systems through the radial-velocity modulations or the pulsar arrival time delays of tertiary \citep{Hayashi2020,Hayashi2020_2,Hayashi2021}.
 They are expected to provide a novel method to discover a population of BBHs in optical and radio observations in a complementary fashion to the GW survey.
 The expected number of such triples with BBHs is very model-dependent and difficult to predict theoretically.
 Thus a successful discovery of such a triple would have a strong impact in understanding the formation mechanism of BBHs as well.